IBM/eventing-openliberty-blockchain/README.md

 * Export credentials for Org1 and Org2 to communicate with the blockchain network.

-* Startup the buyer and sellers Java microservices.
+* Startup Org1 and Org2 microservices.

 * Add a car to the Ledger from Org1.

-*  Query all Ledger state as a buyer.
+* Query all Ledger state from Org2.

 * View events from Hyperledger Fabric.

 * Listen to Events automatically from Hyperledger Fabric.

-* Update the owner of a Car on the Ledger as a buyer.
+* Update the owner of a Car on the Ledger from Org2.

 * Stop the microservices.

 * Stop the Blockchain Network.

-* Finished.
+* Conclusion

 ## 1. Get the development tools

-1. If you have not already, download and [Install Visual Studio Code.]((https://code.visualstudio.com/download) )
+1. If you have not already, download and [Install version 1.38 Visual Studio Code.]((https://code.visualstudio.com/download) )

 1. Install the [IBM Blockchain Platform extension for VS Code.](https://marketplace.visualstudio.com/items?itemName=IBMBlockchain.ibm-blockchain-platform)